bilal-el-chami/bilal-demo-app-10/README.md

  - Select Codeship Basic
  - Select Java from the "Select your technology to prepopulate basic commands" dropdown list
  - In the "Configure Test Pipelines" section, un-comment the `mvn test` command and remove the others
+ - Now you can "Save and go to dashboard"

 #### Configure Codeship project with Heroku App

 ##### **Heroku:**

  - Go to Heroku pipeline dashboard
- - Select the top right button to see more option concerning the app
+ - For the staging app, click the top right button to see more options
  - Select the "Configure automatic deployment..." option
  - Check that "Wait for CI to pass before deploy" checkbox is selected